dannpr/GamePass/README.md

 # GamePass
-Kit to integrate the game Pass ecosystem to unlock Web3 gaming
+Kit to integrate the game Pass to open Esport Onchain gaming